H-tr/urban-studio/README.md

 - **Image Segmentation**: Quickly and accurately segment urban environments to analyze the percentage of buildings in the area.

-- **Planform Generation**: Generate planforms and layouts for urban design projects, facilitating the creation of optimal urban structures.

-- **3D Reconstruction**: Create detailed 3D models from 2D urban imagery, allowing for a comprehensive understanding of urban landscapes.

 - **Graphical User Interface (GUI)**: Urban Studio features an intuitive GUI for easy and efficient interaction with the toolkit.

 ## 🛠 Installation